rahmaAlghalib/Twitter-HomePage-Clone/README.md

 # Twitter-HomePage-Clone
-My first project with HTML and CSS.
-I made a clone of Twitter home page
+Using just HTML and CSS i made a clone of twitter's homepage
-<br/>This is a work in progress the page is not responsive and done yet.
 ---
 Here is a video of what i have done so far:
 <br/>